javascriptpoet/notes/thoughts/general.md

 This is how a mind MADE simple expands into the rest of the universe.
 This IS the power of human brain - its ability to dream.
 Thats why those cold pragmatists are boring and pure technicians are geeks.

+#The life itself is yet another bootstrap problem.
+We are figuring out what life is all about while living it, bootstrapping it from a helpless infant to a capable being with the purpose of helping others to bootstrap themselves.
+This particular bootstrap problem is also known as the mystery of life.
+Each one of us solves it his own way and takes the fully developed solution with him when he goes away.
+Again, it seems like the real purpose of life is to help other life to emerge and prosper.
+Life is celebration of life itself.
+So, now i consider this issue resolved and i can proceed to finish the rest of my web site,hopefully, w/o any other pesty complications.